peter-evans/find-comment/README.md

 #### Outputs

 The `comment-id` and `comment-body` of the first matching comment found will be output for use in later steps.
+They will be empty if no matching comment was found (equaling to `0` if checked by an expression, e.g. `steps.fc.outputs.comment-id == 0` will evaluate to True) .
 Note that in order to read the step outputs the action step must have an id.

 ```yml